bueltge/wordpress-multisite-enhancements/readme.txt

 	 * The function `get_blog_list()` is currently deprecated in the WP Core, but currently usable.
 The plugin check this and get a alternative in [`inc/autoload/core.php`](https://github.com/bueltge/WordPress-Multisite-Enhancements/blob/master/inc/autoload/core.php)
 	 * If you will develop with the alternative to this function from my source, then use the method `get_blog_list()` in class `Multisite_Core`.
 She use also caching with the Transient API.
 See more about the function on the function in [`inc/autoload/class-core.php`](https://github.com/bueltge/WordPress-Multisite-Enhancements/blob/master/inc/autoload/class-core.php).
 	 * If you use WordPress version 3.7 and higher, then check the function `wp_get_sites()`, the new alternative function inside the core to get all sides inside the network.
 The function accept a array with arguments, see the [description](http://wpseek.com/wp_get_sites/).
+* Filter plugin list to find your goal fast.
+Works on single plugin page and also network plugin page.

 **Crafted by [Inpsyde](http://inpsyde.com) · Engineering the web since 2006.**